r. Provisions and contingent liabilities / assets

 Derivatives are financial instruments whose characteristics are derived from the underlying assets, or from interest and exchange rates or indices.
 These include forward rate agreements, interest rate swaps and interest rate futures.

-The Company during the financial year has entered into FRA derivative instrument to minimise exposure to fluctuations in interest rates on plan assets and liabilities.
+The Company during the financial year has entered into FRA and BFA derivative instrument to minimise exposure to fluctuations in interest rates on plan assets and liabilities.
 This hedge is carried in accordance with its established policies, strategy, objective and applicable regulations.
 The Company does not engage in derivative transactions for speculative purposes.

 b) Derivative policy/process and Hedge effectiveness assessment: